 Study before you sign

 Read through the contract with your selected contractor to make sure you understand every bit of its content.
 This way, you won’t be taken by surprise when the unseen construction costs start piling up.
 Check if the contract includes a cooling off period and that the timeframe for construction suits your needs.
-The agreement should include detailed plans, warranty, and insurance information, and most importantly, the payment schedule.
+The agreement should include detail plans, warranty, and insurance information, and most importantly, the payment schedule.
 Eventually, you can even ask a solicitor to take a look before you sign, as this will further erase the blank spaces.